DeveloperMetrics/deployment-frequency/README.md

 ## Open questions
 - what do to when there are multiple workflows?

-## Inputs:
+## Inputs
 - `workflows`: required, string, The name of the workflows to process.
 Multiple workflows can be separated by `,` (note that currently only the first workflow in the string is processed)
 - `owner-repo`: optional, string, defaults to the repo where the action runs.
 Can target another owner or org and repo. e.g. `'samsmithnz/DevOpsMetrics'`, but will require authenication (see below)
 - `default-branch`: optional, string, defaults to `main`
 - `number-of-days`: optional, integer, defaults to `30` (days)
-- `patToken`: optional, string, defaults to ''.
+- `pat-token`: optional, string, defaults to ''.
 Can be set with GitHub PAT token.
 Ensure that `Read access to actions and metadata` permission is set.
 This is a secret, never directly add this into the actions workflow, use a secret.
-- `actionsToken`: optional, string, defaults to ''.
+- `actions-token`: optional, string, defaults to ''.
 Can be set with `${{ secrets.GITHUB_TOKEN }}` in the action
 - `app-id`: optional, string, defaults to '', application id of the registered GitHub app
 - `app-install-id`: optional, string, defaults to '', id of the installed instance of the GitHub app
 - `app-private-key` optional, string, defaults to '', private key which has been generated for the installed instance of the GitHub app.
 Must be provided without leading `'-----BEGIN RSA PRIVATE KEY----- '` and trailing `' -----END RSA PRIVATE KEY-----'`.